dmatochoya/Weatherly/README.md

 ```

 You can obtain your API key by signing up at [OpenWeather](https://openweathermap.org/).

-Then, add your OpenWeather API key in the .env file:
+Then, add your API key in the .env file:

 ```bash
 VITE_API_KEY=your_openweather_api_key_here